danielhusar/remove-empty-directories/Readme.md

 Its all sync as its a lot easier to do it this way :)
 It will return array of removed directories.

+It will not remove the passed directory itself.

 ## Install

 #### [npm](https://npmjs.org/package/remove-empty-directories)